 No, I’m not talking about seasonal allergies.
 I’m talking about allergies to chemicals that cause a skin reaction.
 This could be from disposable diapers, the type of fabric used on your cloth diapers, to the detergent you’re using to wash diapers or clothes in.
 If your little one is sensitive to a chemical or fabric, their skin is going to react to it when exposed.

-How To Tell The Difference Between Regular Diaper Rash And Yeast Rash
+How To Tell If Baby’s Rash Is A Diaper Rash Or Yeast Rash

 Over and over, you’re told that regular diaper rash is a red rash that is slightly raised or bumpy feeling and is scattered across the diaper area whereas a yeast rash is much more red (called beefy red) where the edge of the rash is very defined and raised and that there are bumps that surround the edge of the rash (called satellite lesions).